FlowFuse/flowfuse/docs/user/devices.md

 This model allows you to develop your flows in FlowForge and only push it out to the registered devices when you're happy with what you've created.

+## Editing the Node-RED flows directly on a device

+You can edit the flows directly on the device.
+This is useful for debugging and testing.
+Additionally, once your edits are complete, you can, optionally, make a snapshot of the changes and upload it to the platform to be shared with other devices.

+1. Go to your teams's **Devices** page.
+2. Select the device you want to edit by clicking its name.
+3. Click the **Mode** button and enable "Developer Mode".
+   1. This will cause the device to run isolated from snapshot changes.
+   1. An additional panel named **Device Options** will be displayed, allowing you to edit the flows directly on the device.
+4. In the **Device Options** panel, click the "Editor Access" **Enable** button to establish a connection to the device.
+   1. This will enable the **Device Editor** button.
+5. Click the **Device Editor** button to open the Node-RED editor in a new browser tab.
+6. Make your changes to the flows and deploy them to the device.
+7. When you're happy with the changes, you can save the changes in a snapshot
+   1. In the **Device Options** panel, click the **Create Snapshot** button.
+   1. You will be prompted to give the snapshot a name and description.
+See [Snapshots](snapshots.md) for more information.
+   1. Click **Create** to save the snapshot.
+8. In the **Device Options** panel, click the "Editor Access" **Disable** button to disable the connection to the device.

+### Important Notes
+* The device will not be able to receive any updates from the platform while in Developer Mode.
+* Disabling Developer Mode will cause the device to re-connected to the platform and any change to the target snapshot will cause the device to be updated.
+This will overwrite any changes made in Developer Mode.
+Therefore, it is recommended to create a snapshot of the changes before disabling Developer Mode.
+* The device must be online and connected to the platform to enable "Editor Access".
+* To minimise server and device resources, it is recommended to disable "Editor Access" when not actively developing flows on a device.

 ## Remove a device from a Node-RED instance